 Professor Hing Kai Chan joined the Nottingham University Business School China in September 2014, and is a Professor of Operations Management.
 Prior to joining the School, he was a Senior Lecturer in the Norwich Business School, University of East Anglia in UK.
 He worked in the electronic manufacturing industry over 10 years before joining the academia.

 Professor Chan has published over 100 academic articles and (co-)edited several special issues for reputable international journals.
 His publications appear in Production and Operations Management, European Journal of Operational Research, various IEEE Transactions, Decision Support Systems, International Journal of Production Economics, International Journal of Production Research, among others.
-He has been the co-editor of Industrial Management & Data Systems (SCI-indexed), and has been an Associate Editor of the IEEE Transactions on Industrial Informatics (SCI-indexed)since 2014.
-He was the Associate Editor of the IEEE Transactions on Industrial Electronics (SCI-indexed) from 2009 to 2015.
+He has been the co-editor of Industrial Management & Data Systems (SCI-indexed)since 2014.
+He was the Associate Editor of the IEEE Transactions on Industrial Electronics (SCI-indexed) from 2009 to 2015, and the Associate Editor of the IEEE Transactions on Industrial Informatics (SCI-indexed) from 2014-2017.
 Professor Chan also serves as an Editorial Board Member (or similar) in a number of journals such as Transportation Research Part E: Logistics and Transportation Review (SCI-indexed), Online Information Review (SCI-indexed).

 Professor Chan is a Fellow of the Institution of Engineering and Technology (FIET), and the Higher Education Academy (FHEA).
 He is also a Senior Member of the Institute of Electrical and Electronics Engineers, a Member of the Chartered Institute of Marketing and the Chartered Institute of Logistics and Transport.
 Professor Chan is a Chartered Engineer and a Chartered Marketer.